zeya2u9/PTPerf/PT_Client_Server_Setup/PT13/readme.txt

 $systemctl start webTunnel.service
 $systemctl status webTunnel.service
-#instead of running a webTunnel service one can also run below line to start the webtunnel server
+#instead of running a webTunnel service, one can also run the below line to start the webtunnel server
 $tor -f /var/lib/torwebtunnel/torrc